kata-containers/kata-containers/metrics/density/README.md

 to the [footprint test documentation](footprint_data.md) may be useful.

 > *Note:* If this test finds KSM is enabled on the host, it will wait for KSM
-> to 'settle' before taking the final measurement.
+> to "settle" before taking the final measurement.
 If your KSM is not configured
 > to process all the allocated VM memory fast enough, the test will hit a timeout
 > and proceed to take the final measurement anyway.